 By: Jason R. Latham

-Five LIB Questions with Pure Sport:
+Five LIB Questions with Eric Vozzola

 OTS: What’s the best performance you’ve ever seen at Life Is Beautiful?

-OTS: Craziest Life is Beautiful story?
+OTS: What’s your craziest Life Is Beautiful story?

 OTS: Which artist are you most excited to see this year?

 Eric Vozzola: I absolutely love the headliners, all solid.
 Mostly excited for Odesza, because of their farewell tour.
 I also have to say Roosevelt – there’s always some really great, middle of the pack artists on these lineups.
 I’ve loved Roosevelt’s music for such a long time now but have never had the chance to see them live, so I’m really excited for that too.